disbr007/planet_tools/readme.md

 python shelve_scenes.py -i orders/ --index_scenes
 ```

+### Multilook Stereo Selection
+`multilook_selection.py`
+Select multilook 'pairs' from `multilook_candidates` table that meet minimum pairs and
+minimum area arguments.
 ## Miscellaneous
 `lib`
-A number of submodules are included to group functions that share a common purpose
+A number of submodules are included to group functions that share a common purpose.
-* `lib.logging_utils`: The lowest level submodule functions to simplify logging.
+* `lib.logging_utils`: Functions to simplify logging.
 Highlights:
     * `logging_utils.create_logger` Create a logger of a given name, handler type,
     and handler level.
 If an identical handler exists, skip duplicating.
 When